Annihilator (ring theory)

-In mathematics, the annihilator of a subset S of a module over a ring is the ideal formed by the elements of the ring that give always zero when multiplied by each element of S. For example, if $R$ is a commutative ring and $I$ is an ideal of $R$, we can consider the quotient ring $R/I$ to be an $R$-module.
+In mathematics, the annihilator of a subset S of a module over a ring is the ideal formed by the elements of the ring that always give zero when multiplied by each element of S. For example, if $R$ is a commutative ring and $I$ is an ideal of $R$, we can consider the quotient ring $R/I$ to be an $R$-module.
 Then, the annihilator of $R/I$ is the ideal $I$, since all of the $i \in I$ act via the zero map on $R/I$.

 Over an integral domain, a module that has a nonzero annihilator is a torsion module, and a finitely generated torsion module has a nonzero annihilator.

 The above definition applies also in the case of noncommutative rings, a subset of a left module has a left annihilator, which is a left ideal, and a subset of a right module has a right annihilator, which is a right ideal.
 If $S$ is a module, then the annihilator is always a two-sided ideal, regardless of whether the module is a left module or a right module.